knmrtkt/RVCar/README.md

 $ make
 ```

-+ Format an micro SD card as FAT-32 and copy the RISC-V program binary file (hardware/bin/boot.bin) into it, and insert the micro SD card into micro SD connector of NexysA7 board.
++ Format an micro SD card as FAT-32 and copy the RISC-V program binary file (hardware/bin/boot.bin) into the root directory of it, and insert the micro SD card into micro SD connector of NexysA7 board.

 ### Runnning the cource